-Our vision for Devon's communities to have "Flourishing people and communities that are strong, kind, compassionate and safe."
+Our vision for is Devon to have "Flourishing people and communities that are strong, kind, compassionate and safe."

-Seven Action Areas to help us start us moving in the right direction have been identified.
-These are areas that conversations have shown are important, and for which evidence or guidance suggests actions are likely to be effective.
+We have identified Seven Action Areas to help us start us moving in the right direction.
+These are areas that our Needs Assessment have shown are important, and for which evidence or guidance suggests actions are likely to be effective.
 These Action Areas offer some practical first steps, but by no means cover everything that must be done.
 Further work is required, from all of us, to collectively shape the best way forward.